tpaschalis/tpaschalis.github.io/_posts/2018-10-21-introduction-to-diskpart.markdown

 ### Diagnostics

-You can easily get a view of the available disks, partitions, volumes or virtual disks using this command `list disk/partition/volume/vdisk`
+You can easily get a view of the available disks, partitions, volumes or virtual disks using this command :
+`list disk/partition/volume/vdisk`

 One of the advantages of using this utility is its ability to rescan for the I/O buses along with any newly added disks to the computer.
 `rescan`

 Generally, subsequent commands will be acted upon the object that is currently `select`ed (also called "focused").
-You can do that by `list`ing the type of object you want, and selecting it via the numerical ID that it was assigned `select disk/partition/volume ###`
+You can do that by `list`ing the type of object you want, and selecting it via the numerical ID that it was assigned :
+`select disk/partition/volume ###`

 Be extremely careful when you're messing around with disks.
 Use `detail` to get, well, more details on the partition you're about to mess up.
 `detail disk/partition/volume`

 ### Creation
+Creating volumes and partitions is easy.
 `create volume simple size=XX`
 `create volume stripe size=XX disk=###,###`
 `create volume raid size=XX disk=###,###,###`

 `create partition primary/logical/extended [size] [offset] size=XX offset=YY`
 `create partition primary/efi/msr size=XX`

 For a stripe you need to specify at least two disks, for RAID at least three.